 - Omaha, Nebraska | Live Show

 Defeated Stecher for the title in spite of John Olin already claiming ownership.
-Retroactively recognized by the National Wrestling Alliance as the real World champion.23- days
+Between Caddock and Olin, there was a dispute on who the real champion was, with two parallel lineages of unrecognized title switches involving Ed Lewis, Wladek Zbyszko and Joe Stecher.
+However, Earl Caddock's lineage was retroactively recognized by the National Wrestling Alliance as the official one.1026- days

 6 Joe Stecher